MuhndAlaa/My-Portfolio/README.md

 # Portfolio

-A react for my portfolio
+A react app for my portfolio

 ## Run Locally